Trunk and Access Ports in a Network Switch | Trunk Port and VLAN

 By default, a port is an access port.
-When we need to create a LAN, we can plug cables to connect computers.
-A computer can message to any other computer on the access port.
-On switch, the message broadcasts and the intended computer receives.
+To create a LAN, we need to plug cables to connect computers and other devices.
+A computer can send messages to any other computer on the access port.
+On switch, the message broadcasts, and the intended computer receives it.
 When multiple switches, another switch also receives a broadcast.

 Trunk Port in a switch: